pikpokjeon/JS-Data-Visualization-Project/README.md

 ### VanilaJS Mini Project Lists

 > It's developed without any foreign JS libraries.
-But I haved used several for bundling and unit testing
+But I've used several for bundling and unit testing
 ---

 ## Project List